- Home

 Dental Hygiene students obtain the practicum hours necessary for dental hygiene licensure at City Tech on campus in the patient care clinic.

-All patient care is provided under the supervision of licensed Dental Hygienist and Dentist.
+All patient care is provided under the supervision of licensed Dental Hygienists and Dentists.

 The City Tech patient care clinic provides oral health services to the surrounding tristate area.